cebuhomepages/dev_site/app/_posts/2015-10-15-hassle-free-condo-management.md

 ## I can help you finding that

 You can connect with me now through facebook or email.
-It's now [easier than ever](communication).
+It's now [easier than ever][communication].

 {% include connect-buttons.html %}